 “the final termination of a marriage, canceling the legal duties and responsibilities of marriage and dissolving the bonds of matrimony between two persons.

 In most countries, divorce requires the sanction of a judge or other authority in a legal process to complete a divorce.
 A divorce does not declare a marriage null and void, as in an annulment, but divorce cancels the marital status of the parties, allowing them to marry another.”

 Divorce Affects Families

 The Wiki definition sounds a bit cold and legal, doesn’t it?
-In truth, divorce is a painful situation for all involved.
+In truth, divorce presents a painful situation for all involved.